nessimbns2/antenna-placement-optimizer/Algorithms/GENETIC_ALGORITHM_EXPLANATION.md

 ### Main Evolution Loop
 ```
-For each generation (100 iterations):
+For each generation (50 iterations in our implementation):

     1. EVALUATION:
        For each solution in population: